 - Visually inspect the valve train for sludge.
 Engine sludge can block passages, preventing oil from flowing correctly.
 If there is sludge, an engine flush may correct your problem.
 Consult your mechanic for advice on how to proceed.

 - Use an oil pressure gauge to test your engine’s oil pressure.
-Start by getting your engine to normal operating temperature, and run the test when the P0012 code is active.
+Start by getting your engine to average operating temperature, and run the test when the P0012 code is active.
 If the oil pressure is too low, the problem is likely with the oil pump or oil pressure regulator.

 Common Mistakes To Avoid While Diagnosing The P0012 Code